ldtteam/minecolonies/README.md

 5. Alternatively, you can also run `./gradlew runClient` to start Minecraft with this jar.

 #### Compile MineColonies (Intellij)
-1. Right click the build.gradle file and select open with Intellij.
+1. Right click the build.gradle file, or the background of the folder it's in, and select Open Folder as Intellij Project.
 2. Select auto import and make sure a valid gradle and jvm is selected.

 ![](https://i.imgur.com/ewccjDZ.png)

-3. This will load already most imports.
+3. This will prepare some of the libraries used by Forge.
 4. Click View -> Tool Windows -> Gradle
-5. In the Gradle View go to Tasks -> forgegradle
+5. In the Gradle View, expand the options to Tasks -> fg_runs

 ![](https://i.imgur.com/34H45Tb.png)

-6. Execute setupDecompWorkspace.
+6. Click the small refresh symbol in the upper left of the gradle view.
 This sets up Forge and downloads the necessary libraries to build MineColonies.
-This might take some time, be patient.
-7. Click the small refresh symbol in the upper left of the gradle view.
-8. Execute genIntellijRuns and restart intellij.
+7. Execute genIntellijRuns and restart intellij.
-9. You will see a Minecraft Client and Server startup configuration.
+8. You will see a Minecraft Client and Server startup configuration in the top right, next to the green "start" button.
-10. Execute it with your username as a program argument to have always the same name ingame.
+9. Execute it with your username as a program argument to have always the same name ingame.

 ![](https://i.imgur.com/vDvyNN5.png)

-11. If it doesn't start and throw a lot of errors try another setupDecompWorkspace which often does wonders.
+10. If it doesn't start and throw a lot of errors, try another refresh, this often does wonders.
-12. If you want to produce a running jar execute build in the build subfolder.
-Which will result in a runnable jar in basefolder\MineColonies\build\libs.
+11. If you want to produce a running jar, execute the `build` task.
+This will result in a runnable jar file in basefolder\MineColonies\build\libs.

 ##### Trouble shooting
 If gradle synchronization fails make sure: